 We would also recommend reviewing all of the contracts for your freelancers to check that they fall within inside or outside of IR35.

 You can also use the government’s tax calculator.

 - Prepare an SDS Statement

-This is a comprehensive statement which follows an IR35 assessment and declares the contractor’s deemed employment status (for tax purposes) and provides the reasons for reaching this conclusion.
+This is a comprehensive statement that follows an IR35 assessment and declares the contractor’s deemed employment status (for tax purposes) and provides the reasons for reaching this conclusion.
 However, there is no specific guidance available on what this should look like.
 These tend to be one-page summaries with details of contractor engagement and evidence of the process used to conclude the final tax status.
-We can assist in drafting these, if required.
+We can assist in drafting these if required.